Baumbart13/Mitschrift/5/AMEC/Regelungstechnik/Game.md

    - Self-balancing robot?
 - For development and debugging, just start right into the level
 - Knobs like seen on [QUASAR](https://quasar.dev/vue-components/knob)
+- Physics
+- 2D or 3D?
+   - we don't know yet

 Supported Platforms
 ====